powdr-labs/powdr/README.md

 Where `LEFT` is a tuple of committed polynomials, `RIGHT` is an `x`-product of tuples of constant polynomials, expressions or variable declarations and `FUN` is a function of the variables that returns `bool`.

-The semantics is as follows: If there is more than one factor, then all factors has to have finite size such that the product of the sizes is less than the maximal polynomials size.
+The semantics is as follows: If there is more than one factor, then all factors have to have finite size such that the product of the sizes is less than the maximal polynomials size.
 New constant polynomials are constructed, so that there is at least one row for all combinations of rows in the factor (cross product).
 If `FUN` is present, then all rows where the function returns `false` are removed.